bernep/Advanced-Computer-Systems/Project 5/README.md

 ### Video Processing Tests

-The processing time for this video (all frames) was analyzed for various threads, and with/without SIMD instructions on each image processing algorithm.
-Grayscale was skipped due to its simplicity and to avoid clutter.
+For the given video, 100 frames were processed with different settings.
+Grayscale was skipped due to its simplicity, and there is enough information here to show that parallelization significantly speeds up processing.

 #### Gaussian Blur
 | Number of Threads | Naive Processing Time (s) | SIMD Processing Time (s) |